 The character of Jake Weinstein (portrayed by Joseph Wiseman) was loosely based on infamous mob financier Meyer Lansky, who was also the basis for the character of Hyman Roth (portrayed by Lee Strasberg) in The Godfather: Part II (1974), four years earlier.

-The name of Loren Hardeman's (portrayed by Laurence Olivier) car company was "Bethlehem Motor Company," or "BMC." based on the number four US auto manufacturer (before and at the time this film was produced) "American Motors Corporaton," or "AMC," until 1987, when it merged with Chrysler Corporation.
+The name of Loren Hardeman's (portrayed by Laurence Olivier) car company was "Bethlehem Motor Company," or "BMC," based on the number four U.S. auto manufacturer (before and at the time this film was produced) "American Motors Corporaton," or "AMC," until 1987, when it was purchased by the Chrysler Corporation.

 This movie was the third of four films which featured both Jane Alexander (who portrayed Alicia Hardeman) and Edward Herrmann (who portrayed Dan Weyman), the most famous of which were the two Eleanor and Franklin (1976) television movies, in 1976 and 1977.